rockname/MastodonNormalizedCacheSample/README.md

 Next, create an `InMemoryCacheKeyStore` class to store identifiers to be assigned to cache objects.

-We provide a `cacheKey` property of type `AnyPublisher<CacheKey, Never>` so that we can monitor cache key changes.
+We provide a `cacheKey` property of type `AnyPublisher<CacheKey, Never>` so that we can observe cache key changes.

 ```swift
 class InMemoryCacheKeyStore<CacheKey: Equatable> {